magento/devdocs/src/live-search/product-search.md

 Filters can be defined as part of the query using existing product attributes that have been defined as facets in the Magento Admin.
 For example, to filter results by color, a color facet must be defined in Live Search, based on the existing `color` attribute.

 A filter consists of a product `attribute`, a comparison operator, and the value that is being searched for.
 Together, they help narrow down the search results, based on shopper input.
 For example, if you want to set up a filter for jackets based on size, you could set the product attribute to `size`.
 To filter on medium-sized jackets only, set the `eq` attribute to `M`.
 To filter on both medium- and large-sized jackets, set the `in` attribute to `["M", "L"]`.
-To filter on a price range, such as between $50 and $100, set the `attribute` to `price`, and assign the `range` attribute with `from` and `to` values as `50` and `100`, respectively.
+If an attribute is numeric, you can filter on it as a price range, such as between $50 and $100.
+To filter on a price range, set the `attribute` to `price`, and assign the `range` attribute with `from` and `to` values as `50` and `100`, respectively.

 You can define multiple filters in the same call.
 The following example filters on the price and size: